openharmony/docs/en/application-dev/reference/apis/js-apis-resource-manager.md

 getPluralString(resId: number, num: number, callback: AsyncCallback&lt;string&gt;): void

-Obtains the singular-plural string corresponding to the specified resource ID based on the specified number.
+Obtains a singular-plural string by the specified number based on the specified resource ID.
 This API uses an asynchronous callback to return the result.

-**NOTE**
+>**NOTE**
 >
 > Singular and plural forms are available for English, but not Chinese.

 This API is deprecated since API version 9.
-You are advised to use [getPluralStringValue](#getpluralstringvalue9-1) instead.
+You are advised to use [getPluralStringValue](#getpluralstringvalue9-1).

 **System capability**: SystemCapability.Global.ResourceManager